ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 2
 "

-libcore does not use heap-allocation.
+The core library does not use heap-allocation.

 7
 "